weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ### Supported models

 You can specify the model as a part of the schema as shown earlier.
-Available models and names differ between Vertex AI and MakerSuite.
+Available models and names differ between Vertex AI and Google AI Studio.

 Vertex AI:
 - `chat-bison` (default)

-MakerSuite:
+Google AI Studio:
 - `chat-bison-001` (default)
 - `gemini-pro`

 :::info Additional model support in progress

-- `gemini-pro-vision` for Vertex AI and MakerSuite
+- `gemini-pro-vision` for Vertex AI and Google AI Studio
 - `gemini-pro` on Vertex AI

 :::